IntroCSCI/colorvisionproject-Jalarios/README.md

 ### Variables and Data Types

 I have used only two variable types to start with, which are string and int.
 I used the string variable to first be able to read out what is in the test files.
-The second string variable is to check the user's final choice which is asking if it wanted to resart the program.
+The second string variable is to check the user's final choice which is asking if it wanted to restart the program.
 For the int variables I use them to get the user's answers and to count if they got the question correct or wrong.

 ### Input and Output